-50. Ethical Foundation: The Belmont Report
+50. Ethical Foundation - The Belmont Report

-All University and affiliate personnel involved in the conduct and oversight of human subjects research must abide by the fundamental principles set forth in the Belmont Report.
+All University and affiliate personnel involved in the conduct and oversight of human research must abide by the fundamental principles set forth in the Belmont Report.

-The Belmont Report, published in 1979 by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, provides the ethical foundation for the federal regulations for the protection of human research subjects.
+The Belmont Report, published in 1979 by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, provides the ethical foundation for the federal regulations for the protection of human research participants.
 The Report is summarized below.

 Respect for Persons

 - Individuals should be treated as autonomous agents whose opinions and choices are valued.

 - Individuals with diminished autonomy (e.g. minors, prisoners, persons who are mentally disabled) are entitled to additional protections.